Top 10 Locally Grown Food Markets on Maui

 The Hana Fresh Farm is one of the few farms on Maui that grow gourmet, quality, certified organic Maui produce.
 They grow over 100 varieties of fruits, vegetables, herbs, traditional Hawaiian foods and medicinal crops.
 They also provide sustainable agri-business training and employment opportunities to East Maui district residents.
 We appreciate everything they do for the residents of Maui and encourage you to shop (and eat) local on your next trip to Maui.

-Hana Fresh Farm produce can also be found at Mana Foods on Maui, Hawaii Whole Foods Market locations, R.Field, select Foodland Stores, and a variety of restaurants on Maui.
+Hana Fresh Farm produces can also be found at Mana Foods in Maui, Hawaii Whole Foods Market locations, R.Field, select Foodland Stores, and a variety of restaurants on Maui.